ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/case_study_ensemble_forecast.rst

 This is a fairly complex plot and we will write a Macro to produce it.

 Create a new Macro and edit it.
-Drop your *Geographical View* and the `Coastlines <https://software.ecmwf.int/wiki/display/METV/Coastlines>`_ icons into the Macro editor and change the map area to
+Drop your *Geographical View* and the :ref:`Coastlines <mcoast_icon>` icons into the Macro editor and change the map area to

 .. code-block:: python